ps2/rtlmm/README.md

 # rtlmm

-_Created by Evariste Courjaud F5OEO.
-Code is GPL_
+_Created by Pete Schwamb.
+Code is released under MIT license.

 **rtlmm** is software to sniff minimed RF packets using a RTLSDR dongle